A Method for On-Orbit Calibration of the VLAST-P Electromagnetic Calorimeter: Simulation and Performance Evaluation of the VLAST-P Detector

 \subsection{Performance and Validation}

 By employing a full Geant4-based simulation, the intrinsic energy response of the calorimeter to monoenergetic photons was evaluated.
 Gamma rays with energies ranging from 50~MeV to 5~GeV were simulated at normal incidence to the detector surface.
 The primary particles were emitted from a planar source of size $150~\mathrm{mm} \times 150~\mathrm{mm}$, positioned 10~mm away from the center of the ACD's front surface.
 The particles were incident perpendicularly to the detector surface.
 A total of $1 \times 10^5$ events were generated to ensure sufficient statistical precision for each incident energy point.
-The energy of each event is reconstructed by summing the energies of adjacent crystals surrounding the one with the maximum deposition.
-The VLAST-P tracker consists of two components: an active converter layer, where incident gamma rays are expected to undergo pair production, and a silicon tracking section that records the subsequent electron-positron trajectories with high spatial resolution.
-The tracker serves two essential functions: (i) photon conversion, by providing an active medium in which gamma rays can convert into an electron--positron pair, and (ii) direction reconstruction, by accurately measuring the pair trajectories to infer the incoming photon’s direction.
-In the context of the ECAL simulation, tracker information is used to identify whether the photon has converted in the tracker; events that convert upstream are either rejected or treated separately, ensuring that the energy response to calorimeter is evaluated only for photons entering the ECAL as intended.
+The energy of each event is reconstructed by summing the energy deposits in the crystal with the maximum signal and its neighboring crystals, together with the energy deposited in the active converter.
+As shown in figure~\ref{fig:ECALvsConvECAL}, this combined energy reconstruction is important because a non-negligible fraction of the incident energy, particularly for low-energy gamma rays, is deposited in the converter before the electromagnetic shower develops in the ECAL.
+If only ECAL signals are used, the reconstructed energy is systematically underestimated also leading to a visible low-energy tail at 50 and 100 MeV.
+By including the energy deposited in the converter, this bias is largely corrected, and the reconstructed energy distribution shifts closer to unity, improving the accuracy of the low-energy measurement.
+In the context of the ECAL simulation, tracker information is used to identify whether the photon has converted in the tracker; to evaluate the energy reconstruction performance for the pair-production channel, we specifically select events where the photon converts into an electron-positron pair within the CsI converter.
+The total reconstructed energy is defined as the sum of the energy deposited in the active CsI converter and the energies measured by ECAL crystals ($E_{\mathrm{rec}} = E_{\mathrm{CsI}} + E_{\mathrm{ECAL}}$).
+This ensures that the contribution of the active converter to the total energy measurement is properly included in the evaluation.
 As illustrated in figure~\ref{fig:ECAL_c}, the energy distribution at each incident energy point is fitted with a Crystal Ball function~\cite{PhysRevD.34.711} to extract the mean reconstructed energy and the full width at half maximum (FWHM).
 The energy resolution \( R \) is calculated from the FWHM of the energy peak as follows:

 where \( \mu \) is the fitted energy of the peak.
 The factor 2.35 converts the FWHM to the standard deviation, assuming a Gaussian distribution.